Hairstyles like curtain bangs and face-framing have been popular for a long time. There are more than 30 different varieties of bangs.

 Curtain bangs, for the uninformed, are those unruly, carefree bangs that, as the name says, wonderfully frame the profile, much as a windows’ curtain does.

-The trend dates back to the 1960s and 1970s (think Jane Birkin), however, today’s version is versatile enough to work with a variety of styles and textures: sloppy waves, curly shags, elegant spillages, high scrunchies, ponytails, etc.
+The trend dates back to the 1960s and 1970s (think Jane Birkin).
+However, today’s version is versatile enough to work with various styles and textures: messy waves, curly shags, elegant spillages, high scrunchies, ponytails, etc.

 Face-framing layers are created by having your hair trimmed in varying lengths around the front of your face to emphasize or “frame” your characteristics.